eiskaltdcpp/eiskaltdcpp/README.md

 pkgman install eiskaltdcpp
 ```

-MS Windows users may download official installers and portable builds from SourceForge (see links below).
+MS Windows users may download official installers and portable builds from [SourceForge](https://github.com/eiskaltdcpp/eiskaltdcpp#packages-and-installers).
 Program doesn't have embedded mechanism of updates, so users should monitor updates themselves.

 ## Usage